Kinetic data structure: Certificates approach

+The number of certificates involving any one value, which bounds the work performed by change, is the locality of the structure.

 Types of events

 Certificate failures are referred to as "events".
 An event is considered internal if the property maintained by the kinetic data structure does not change when the event occurs.
 An event is considered external if the property maintained by the data structure changes when the event occurs.

 Performance

 When using the certificates approach, there are four measures of performance.
 We say a quantity is small if it is a polylogarithmic function of $n$, or is $O(n^\epsilon)$ for arbitrarily small $\epsilon$, where $n$ is the number of objects:

 Responsiveness

 Responsiveness is the worst case amount of time required to fix the data structure and augmenting certificates when a certificate fails.
 A kinetic data structure is responsive if the worst case amount of time required for an update is small.

 Locality

 The maximum number of certificates any one value is involved in.
 For structures involving moving points, this is that maximum number of certificates any one point is involved in.
 A kinetic data structure is local if the maximum number of certificates any one value is involved with is small.